sckott/recology/_drafts/2015-10-30-open-schol.md

 > If an infrastructure is successful and becomes critical to the community, we need to ensure it is not co-opted by particular interest groups.

-* __Be cross-disiplinary__: rOpenSci started out narrowly focused on ecology and evolution.
+* __Be cross-disciplinary__: rOpenSci started out narrowly focused on ecology and evolution.
 Since then, we've recognized many pain points across disciplines that could be greatly ameliorated by good software.
 We've been accumulating colleagues from a variety of disciplines.
 * __Be transparent__: We've strived to be open about our governance, and will continue to do so.
 The [Jupyter][jupyter] and [Dat][dat] projects are other good examples of this.

 ### Sustainability